 Some students may try to alleviate their homesickness by going home every weekend.
-Involvement on campus can lead to connections and activities that help a student feel at home on campus.
-Encourage your student to explore ways to get involved and find their community through some of the opportunities in the Campus Life: Getting Involved section.
+However, involvement on campus can lead to connections and activities that help a student feel at home on campus.
+Encourage your student to explore ways to get involved and find their community.
+RedbirdLife.IllinoisState.edu is the student involvement portal to connect students to events, clubs, and organizations on campus.